Distributed Indexing¶

 Lance is responsible for:

-- writing partial shard artifacts
+- writing segment artifacts

-- committing built segments into the manifest
+- committing physical segments into the manifest

 This split keeps distributed scheduling outside the storage engine while still letting Lance own the on-disk index format.